Dental Implant Frequently Asked Qustions – Lincoln, NE

 Answers to Your Dental Implant Questions

 More than 500,000 dental implants were placed in the U.S. in 2017, according to Dental Products Report.
 If you are considering joining the increasing number of men and women in seeking this tooth replacement option, you may have some questions.
-Well, it just so happens that we have answers!
+Well, it just so happens that we've provided the answers to some of the dental implant frequently asked questions on this page!
 Below are some of the most common questions and answers about dental implants in Lincoln.

 How Long Do Dental Implants Last?